-PlanetScale, the serverless database powered by Vitess and MySQL, is releasing its enterprise platform to the public, announced as a private beta in May 2021, allowing users to create PlanetScale’s cloud database in seconds and grows as its users’ needs grow, with no limitations on scalability.
+PlanetScale, the serverless database powered by Vitess and MySQL, is releasing its enterprise platform to the public, announced as a private beta in May 2021, allowing users to create PlanetScale’s cloud database in seconds and grow as its users’ needs grow, with no limitations on scalability.

 The latest version of the PlanetScale platform builds on other industry-first capabilities including branching and sharding with the addition of PlanetScale Imports, according to the vendor.